gacelita/ventas/doc/Plugins.md

 ## Plugins

+**Warning**: this is a draft, don't actually use these instructions for now.

 Plugins are used to allow third parties to add frontend components, endpoints or entity types, in an isolated and controlled way.

 To register a plugin: